dapr/docs/reference/api/bindings_api.md

 ### Binding payload

-In order to deliver binding inputs, a POST call will be made to user code with the name of the binding as the URL path.
+In order to deliver binding inputs, a POST call is made to user code with the name of the binding as the URL path.

 #### HTTP Request